drolewski/Linear-Equation-Solver/readme.md

 File -> Open command.

 Application is simple and useful.
-For example Civil Engineering students can use it to calculate construction beams .
+For example Civil Engineering students can use it to calculate construction beams.

+In the [resultexample.txt](resultexample.txt) is example of programme result saved in *.txt file.
+You can upload this solution to check out application work.

 # Math => Algorithm
 This solution uses distribution matrix algorithm.
 It firstly creates distributed matrix, after that it multiples with vector B (vector of values) and return vector X.